 Joanna Chen, BS

 Joanna is a research coordinator at the UC San Diego Eating Disorders Center.
 She graduated from UC San Diego with a Bachelor of Science degree in Psychology, with a specialization in clinical psychology.
 During her undergraduate career, Joanna worked in various research labs that studied learning and memory, depressive disorders, and anxiety disorders, and conducted an independent honors research project on the social consequences of embarrassment in individuals with social anxiety.
-As a research coordinator at the Eating Disorders Center, Joanna interviews potential participants to assess eligibility, conducts fMRI scans for studies examining the neurobiology of eating disorders, and assist with data analysis and management.
+As a research coordinator at the Eating Disorders Center, Joanna interviews potential participants to assess eligibility, conducts fMRI scans for studies examining the neurobiology of eating disorders, and assists with data analysis and management.
 She is interested in studying the biological factors that contribute to mental disorders using imaging technology, and she plans to eventually pursue a Ph.D. in Clinical Psychology.

 Laura Greathouse, MPH